PIERCING AFTER CARE TIPS AND TRICKS

 Do:

-Clean it twice a day, once in the morning once at night!
-Make sure hands are clean,
+Clean it twice a day, Once in the morning once at night.
+Make sure your hands are clean before cleaning your piercing.

-use a cotton tip covered in a sterile saline solution wipe the front and back of piercing!
+use a cotton tip covered in a sterile saline solution so that the end is dripping wet in saline.
+Use this to wipe the front and back of piercing and clean away any crusties and discharge from the piercing site.

 Don’t:

-Tips: We do all of our piercings with a slightly longer bar to accomodate for any swelling,
+Tips: We do all of our piercings with a slightly longer bar to accommodate for any swelling to happen,

-If you do bump/ knock or accidentally sleep on your fresh piercing it is recommended to hold ice in a clean paper towel over it to reduce any extra swelling.
+If you do bump, knock or accidentally sleep on your fresh piercing it is recommended to hold ice in a clean zip lock sandwich bag over the piercing to reduce any extra swelling and inflammation.

-Ibuprofen can also help to get the swelling down.
+Ibuprofen and Nurofen can also help reduce swelling and inflammation.

 What to expect:

-If you’re unsure our piercers are always happy to take a look and let you know how your healing is going.
+If you’re unsure about whether your piercing is irritated or infected our piercers are always happy to take a look and let you know how your healing is going to ensure you are getting the right advice.

-Healing time: standard lobe 4-6 weeks to comfortably downsize your jewellery
+Healing time: 4-6 weeks to comfortably downsize your jewelry for shorter bars

 GENERAL CARTILAGE PIERCINGS